katzfuss-group/CHVfilter/README.md

 ### 3\.
 Running the comparison with EKVL filter

 To run the log-score comparison with EKVL filter, go to the `filtering-lorenz-chv-ekvl` directory.
 This directory contains two `R` files.
 At first, open the `run-filtering-lorenz-chv-ekvl.R` file, and run all the lines to generate the simulations from both EKVL and CHV filtering.
+This should take several hours to complete based on the system, often approximately four to five hours.

 Then, open the `plots-lorenz-ekvl-ehv.R` file, and run all the lines.
 This will generate the plots for comparing log score of CHV filter with that of EKVL filter.

 ### 3\.
 Running the comparison with RRUKF

 To run the log-score comparison with EKVL filter, go to the `filtering-lorenz-chv-rrukf` directory.
 This directory contains two `R` files.
 At first, open the `run-filtering-lorenz-chv-redrank.R` file, and run all the lines to generate the simulations from both EKVL and CHV filtering.
+This should take several hours to complete based on the system, often approximately four to five hours.

 Then, open the `plots-lorenz-redrank-chv.R` file, and run all the lines.
 This will generate the plots for comparing log score of CHV filter with that of EKVL filter.